-Prerequisites: Art I. GPA Weight: 1.00
+Prerequisites: Art I. Prior level course required before subsequent level.

 Building on the foundation of Art I, students will plan and create their own paintings with various techniques and media.
 In addition to a performance evaluation, students will investigate historical periods and styles.
 Students are expected to provide some of their own supplies or a fee may be collected to purchase supplies.